Neave looked around in utter shock. He thought he was dreaming. As he got up to his feet and looked around, he believed that he must be imagining it.

-“Yeah, that was clearly a lie to get whoever had stolen the book to give it back.”
+“Yeah, that was a lie to get whoever had stolen the book to return it.”

 Neave laughed at that one.

-“Why wouldn’t they have just kept the book at the sect masters library if it was just that?”
+“Why wouldn’t they have kept the book at the sect masters library then?”

 Hunter paused.
-No matter how he thought about it, he couldn’t see a reason why a movement technique guide wouldn’t have just been placed in the sect master’s library.
+No matter how he thought about it, he couldn’t see why.
 It made no sense to hide it away like this.

-“I don’t know, I must be the chosen one or something.”
+“I don’t know.
+I must be the chosen one!”

 Hunter hesitated for a second and spouted.

 “Well, Hunter, what happened to all the bravado you had a moment ago?”
 Neave grinned at Hunter maniacally.
 “Weren’t you going off to report me to the sect master?
 Oh, wait, you know as well as I do that there’s no reason to bother.
-Sure, they will perhaps punish me initially, but when they realize the power this movement technique holds they will be kissing the ground I walk on and begging me to teach the others!”
+Sure, they will perhaps punish me initially, but when they realize this movement technique's power, they will kiss the ground I walk on and beg me to teach the others!”

 Hunter clenched his fists and walked over to Neave threateningly.

 “So what?
 You’ll never be half the warrior that I am.
 All you are is a worm and a pest.
-You’ve spent your youth cowering from me in the library and now you believe you’ve become someone because you read another book?”
+You’ve spent your youth running away from hard work, and now you believe you’ve become someone just because you read another book?”

 Neave ignored him and continued.

 “You!
-How can you even use a movement technique when you’re not even in the foundation realm!?”
+How can you use a movement technique when you’re not even in the foundation realm!?”